robur-coop/utcp/README.md

 then hope it's good enough ;) (or only run tests which behave similat to FreeBSD).

-- Accurate Byte Counting (this is what i intend to implement)
+- Appropriate Byte Counting (this is what i intend to implement)
 - Initial window size (that may already be in my FreeBSD12 changeset)
 - Incoming urgent flag (not handled in the implementation)
 - More restrictive with flag combinations (uhm, likely... but then, half-closed connection are fun, maybe FIN+SYN is a valid combination ;)